uhm-descartes/ee643spring2024/morea/04-wireless-channel-input-output-model/reading-04-discrete-time-baseband-model.md

 \\[
   h(\tau,t) = \sum_{i} a_i(t) \delta(\tau - \tau_i(t)).
 \\]
-In the notation above, it may be useful to think of the impulse response $h(\tau,t)$ as a function of the delay $\tau$, where $t$ is an index taking continuous values.

-Now we have developed a very useful and commonly-used view of the wireless channel: it is a finite impulse response (FIR) filter with time-varying tap gains!
+This is a very useful and commonly-used view of the wireless channel: it is a finite impulse response (FIR) filter with time-varying tap gains!